OctopusSamples/AutomatingTentacle/README.md

 - Server 2012 R2
 - Server 2016
 - Server 2019

+For a full list of compatible OS versions, you can check our [Operating System Compatibility](https://octopus.com/docs/support/compatibility#operating-system-compatibility) doc.

 All of these use the same script and you can see them [here](/Windows/Server)